-The entire industry has moved in step by introducing platform fees, particularly for ISA accounts.
+The entire industry has moved in step by introducing platform fees, particularly for stocks & shares ISA accounts.
 However, some providers do provide zero fee accounts, therefore, consumer research will be well rewarded.

 To make sense of charges, it is important to forecast how many trades you will place each month.
 Use this to calculate an annual broker cost, including both platform and trading fees.

 Halifax has platform fees of £nil for a non-ISA, but its trading fee of £12.50 is not very competitive.